FREQUENTLY ASKED QUESTIONS

 Can you help me start a nonprofit legally?

 Yes!
 We’ve helped hundreds of nonprofit organizations get up and running legally.
-We help through the entire process from incorporating the organization with your state, to gaining tax exempt status witzh the IRS.
+We help through the entire process from incorporating the organization with your state, to gaining tax exempt status with the IRS.
 We also create bylaws and other important corporate documents for nonprofit organizations who are getting started.
+You can learn more, including what’s included and pricing here.

 What is 501(c)(3) status?